8th Sunday in Ordinary Time Year C

 Psalm 92: Renew Your Spirit with a Path to Gratitude

-On the 8th Sunday in Ordinary Time Year C, Psalm 92 is the responsorial Psalm.
-It reminds us to praise and thank God throughout the day.
-It acknowledges God’s love in the morning and His blessings at night.
-It contrasts those who ignore God and live in pain with those who sense His presence and find strength, love, and joy.
-True happiness comes from following God.
+On the 8th Sunday in Ordinary Time Year C, we hear Psalm 92 as the responsorial Psalm.
+It encourages us to praise and thank God every day.
+The psalm highlights God’s love in the morning and His blessings at night.
+It shows the difference between those who ignore God and those who find joy and strength in His presence.
+True happiness comes from trusting in God.

 See a A Prayer for Strength and Gratitude based on Psalm 92.